kannibalin/kannibalin.github.io/_work/monki.md

 splashbw:
 images: [  ]
 ---
-When working as an Art Director trainee at Monki I put together the sales and visual guidelines from Monki's graphic profile.
+At Monki I worked with putting the sales and visual guidelines together from Monki's graphic profile.